Bacon-Smoked Brisket FlatSteven Raichlen

 4: Using tongs, invert the brisket so the fat side is up.
 Neatly drape the top with half the bacon slices.
 Cook the brisket until the bacon on top are darkly browned, 2 hours or so.
 Remove the bacon, dice, and eat it as a reward for your patience.

-5: Lay the remaining bacon strips atop the bacon.
+5: Lay the remaining bacon strips atop the brisket.
 Continue cooking until these new bacon strips are darkly browned and the and the internal temperature of the brisket registers 205°F on an instant-read thermometer.
 There should be a nice pool of bacon and brisket fat in the bottom of the pan.
 This will take another 3 to 4 hours, for a total of 6 to 8 hours in all.
 Note: There is no need to wrap the brisket in butcher paper or aluminum foil as the foil pan covers the bottom; the bacon covers the top.

 6: You can eat the brisket immediately, but it will be more moist and tender if you rest it, loosely covered with aluminum foil in an insulated cooler for 1 hour.